Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Scenarios for the MiniBooNE excess

-The numbers of events depend also on experimental reconstruction efficiency for a given signature $\epsilon^i_{s}(E_N,m_N)$, which is an empirical function.
-It depends on properties of the signature, such as energies and angles.
+The numbers of events depend also on experimental reconstruction efficiency for a given signature $\epsilon^i_{s}(E_N,m_N)$.
+It is an empirical function which depends on properties of the signature, such as energies and angles.
 For simplicity, we take it to be a constant value for a given experiment and signature.

+We can introduce the signature factor in different way (taking one step back), considering final process (decay or scattering) in which the state $\xi$ is produced.
+Then one can introduce $f_{s^i}$ as fraction of $N-$decays or $\nu-$scatterings in which the $s^i$ event is produced.